csterbenz1/kpop_rep/README.txt

 ######
 data (folder)

 	folder where the raw data should be saved.
-Note that while Pew and election returns are publicly available, they require a simple free login bypass to download.
+Running data_prep_rep.R will download the publically available CCES data to this folder.
+Note that while Pew and election returns are also publicly available, their download can not be automated.
+Instead, they require a simple free login bypass to download.
 Users are thus required to download Pew and election returns manually to this folder.
+Detailed instructions on how to do so are in data_prep_rep.R

 ######
 app_kpop_run.R